 According to Ross, “As artificial intelligence continues to impact the industry, professionals are going to need to become more specialist in their jobs.
 Jobs that can be automated, will be automated, and IT will become more streamlined.
 As the industry enhances, people with specialist knowledge and skills will become increasingly attractive.”
 AI Ops will likely lead to an increase in productivity within software development.
 As things like adapted software, speech and facial recognition, deep learning, and big data become more advanced, the demand for specialist people across this area will also grow.

 Already, jobs such as Big Data and Machine Learning, are in high demand, and this will only increase.
 You can take a look at the opportunities we have available by accessing our job search.

 4. IT companies can make better-informed decisions

 Artificial Intelligence can predict the success of projects, productivity, and can save companies a lot of money.
 Ross expands on this, “AI will take a lot of the guesswork out of IT, removing a lot of the trial and error approach.”
 This frees up money for companies to invest in other resources, such as training and development.
 This cycle will better serve the IT pipeline for more valuable methods.

-Ross predicts, “It’s likely that faith will be increased and we’ll see more companies investing in IT.”
+Ross predicts, “It’s likely that faith will increase and we’ll see more companies investing in IT.”
 AI will make IT more trusted, and more integral to business resources.

-Find out about the latest opportunities we have on offer by taking a look at our Job Search.
-Or, if you want to get in touch with us, then our dedicated consultants are here to offer personalized advice, and find the opportunity that’s right for you.
+Find out about the latest opportunities we have on offer by taking a look at our Job Search page.
+Or, if you want to get in touch with us, then our dedicated consultants are here to offer personalized advice and find the opportunity that’s right for you.